uktrade/platform-tools/migration-tools/README.md

     ./migration-tools/get-ci-config.py

-Make sure the first line in `ci-config.yml` begins with `applications`, removing any lines with reference to `python`.
+Make sure the first line in `ci-config.yml` begins with `applications` instead of `dictitems`, removing any lines above that with reference to `python`.

 ### `get-paas-config.py`